MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 <uses-permission android:name="android.permission.MEDIA_CONTENT_CONTROL" />
 ```

-NOTE: This adds support for notifications and is required for notifications to work on all applicable API's.
-It adds a service and grants permissions
+NOTE: "This modification to the Android manifest enables metadata display when playing a video.
+It provides support for notifications and is essential
-for required services.
+ for notifications to function across all relevant APIs.
+The change introduces a service and grants necessary permissions.

 For a full example of this method included in an application please refer to the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui/blob/main/samples/CommunityToolkit.Maui.Sample/Platforms/Android/MainActivity.cs)